mistval/premium-bot/README.md

 ## Updates

 July 21, 2020 - Updated Eris to the latest version, fixed missing return statement, fixed mention handling, used toFixed for string formatting.

+April 24, 2021 - Updated Eris to the latest version.